UX design is thriving.

 I use Grammarly a lot.

-It’s not just a spelling checker, it’s a tool where you can learn grammar.
+It's not just a spelling checker; it's a tool where you can learn grammar.

-But I am not going to praise the tool itself in this article, instead, I will focus on these interesting emails I have been receiving since I first started using the tool.
+But I am not going to praise the tool itself in this article.
+Instead, I will focus on these interesting emails I have been receiving since I first started using the tool.

 Grammarly does a great job of sending onboarding emails to its users.
-They don’t just send premium offers and product updates, they regularly send you your stats and achievements to encourage you.
+They don't just send premium offers and product updates; they regularly send you your stats and achievements to encourage you.

 Here are the latest emails I have received from Grammarly.

-I genuinely love these emails, I used to open every single one of them until they started to appear in the promotions folder.
+I genuinely love these emails; I used to open every single one of them until they started to appear in the promotions folder.

-They send genuine emails that offer value, make sure you understand your statistics and approach their users in an extremely friendly way.
+They send genuine emails that offer value, make sure you understand your statistics, and approach their users in an extremely friendly way.

-Here is an email they have sent me when I switched to another computer and forgot to install Grammarly:
+Here is an email they sent me when I switched to another computer and forgot to install Grammarly:

 And here is the email they have sent me when I was on a vacation: